 We use many different processes to produce our wide range of stained glass.
 The most common aspect is kiln fired glass painting.
 This appears frequently in Edwardian and Victorian glass and of course in ecclesiastical works.

 We pride ourselves in producing almost exact replicas of aged period lead lights as part of the restoration process.
 We also use this process to add depth and tone to glass for contemporary pieces alongside sandblasting and acid etching.
 These processes lend themselves well to adding details to transom panels for house numbers or names and enhancing contemporary pieces.
 Other processes used include fusing and copper foiling for more detailed pieces.

-Cut Glass Studio moved to the High Cross Centre in November 2018, having been previously based at the Briggs Building in Islington.
+Cut Glass Studio moved to the High Cross Centre in November 2018, having been based previously at the Briggs Building in Hackney.